23-2-DSDN242/mddn242-parametric-design-daniel-gibbens/README.md

 This design was effective until I reached the letter 'f'.
 Here, I needed five lines without a full rectangle.
 To accommodate this, I adjusted the rectangle toggle to correlate with the line count.
 This approach served well until I encountered the number '3'.
 This character required drawing the edges of the rectangle in a specific order, as the initial line drawn was on the left, needing to remain empty for the '3' shape.
 To address this, I introduced a parameter to control the sequence of line drawing.

-I have decided that letters with parts that hang over the "baseline" should extend outside the bounding box.
+I had decided that letters with parts that hang over the "baseline" should extend outside the bounding box.
 I made this decision because my text is in lowercase, and it would appear incorrect for letters like 'b' and 'p' to start at the same height.

 Throughout this phase, I also dealt with minor issues.
 These included determining the ideal shapes, heights, and positions for filled-in rectangles in specific letter cases such as 'f', 'l', 'm', 's', 't', and '?'.